 Population: Subtropical and Temperate Coral Systems and Coral Reefs

-All subtropical and temperate coral systems and coral reefs will be included; this includes marginal, high latitude coral systems.
+All subtropical and temperate coral systems and coral reefs were included; this includes marginal and high latitude coral systems.

-Studies focused solely on tropical, polar and/or deep sea corals, kelp forests and fishes will be excluded.
+Studies focused solely on tropical, polar and/or deep sea corals, kelp forests and fishes were excluded.

 Exposure: Ocean Warming

-We will include studies focused on the effects of exposure to ocean warming, specifically empirical ocean warming studies that utilise degree heating weeks and the definition of marine heatwaves as defined by Hobday et al. (2016) [30], meaning cases where:
+We included studies focused on the effects of exposure to ocean warming, specifically empirical ocean warming studies that utilise degree heating weeks and the definition of marine heatwaves as defined by Hobday et al. (2016) [30], meaning cases where:

 SST exceeds the bleaching threshold of 4 degrees Celsius.